palewire/first-news-app/docs/index.rst

     $ virtualenv --version

 If you don't have it, install it with pip.
-You might want to use the sudo command to put virtualenv in your system's global directories where it can always be called, just like other common commands like ``ls`` or ``cd``.

 .. code-block:: bash

-    $ sudo pip install virtualenv
+    $ pip install virtualenv

 ****************
 Act 1: Hello Git